woodyp/woodyp.info/Woody_Pewitt_cv.md

 * Presented technical topics at marketing events for WinResources
 * Developed engineering practices to support project development with other senior WinResources employees
-* Speaker at Microsoft Developer Days 1998 in San Diego I spoke on Office automation

 ### Motiva Software Corporation